-Digital marketing is one low-cost way to attract an audience, acquire new leads, and open doors of communication with prospects.
 Over a period of time, digital marketing experts developed some dos and don’ts for speedy success.
 Some of the true and special digital trends have been: responsive web designs, emails, and videos, live chats, social media, monitoring and analysis, etc.

 Despite the incredible changes in marketing over the past two decades, many businesses spend vast amounts of money on efforts that simply aren’t effective anymore.
-For example, cold calling new customers in volume is quickly becoming a dead art.
+For example, cold-calling new customers in volume is quickly becoming a dead art.
 New Google research shows that the average buyer consults more than ten different sources before pulling the trigger on a purchase.
-Cold calling puts younger generations on the spot and deprives them from doing this research.
+Cold calling puts younger generations on the spot and deprives them of doing this research.
 If you need to revamp your marketing strategy, here are the basics.

 Social Media Marketing